 As you can see, Windows, Program Files, Users, and other common Windows folders are on this drive.

 So, you have identified the type of partition layout on your hard disk and the drive letter of the partition where Windows is installed on.
 Depending on the partition table, go to the appropriate section of the article.

 Rebuild the Windows Bootloader on the MBR Disk

 Suppose you have determined that the MBR partition table is used on your Windows drive.
 This means that your computer is using BIOS firmware or has UEFI firmware but you boot the OS in compatibility mode (Legacy or CSM mode).

 Create bootloader configuration files on the drive E:\:

 Re-create a Master Boot Record (MBR):

-Make your Windows partition active (BIOS transfers control to the OS bootloader on the active MBR partition):
+Now make the Windows partition active (the BIOS transfers control to the OS bootloader on the active MBR partition):

 sel disk 0